Savelor/SQLAIRefactor/docs/NumericRoundFunctions.md

 ## ROUND()
 The ROUND() function is often used to normalize numeric values, but applying it directly to an indexed column makes the query non-SARGable, forcing SQL Server to scan instead of seek.
-To keep the query SARGable, rewrite the condition so the rounding operation is applied to the constant, leaving the indexed column untouched for efficient index usage.
+To keep the query SARGable, rewrite the predicate using an interval condition so the rounding operation is applied to the constant, leaving the indexed column untouched for efficient index usage.
 <table>
   <tr>
     <td style="vertical-align: top; padding: 10px;">